MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-uwp-csharp.md

 ## Create the application

 It's time to start developing.
-We'll add a button control, add an action to the button, and then start our "Hello World" app to see what it looks like.
+You'll add a button control, an action to the button, and then start the "Hello World" app to see what it looks like.

 ### Add a button to the Design canvas